Suggested Reading:

 An Eagle in the heraldic language stands for fortitude.

-An interesting symbolic expression of the eagle is that seen on some lecterns or pulpits in churches.
+An interesting symbolic expression of the eagle is that seen on some lecterns or ambos in churches.
 The eagle is the natural enemy of the serpent.
 The two Testaments are the two outspread wings of the eagle.
 On which can often be seen a large open Bible.

 Its historical usage has led many to utilize the image to signify power, authority and strength, among them Austria, Former Prussia, and Russia, to name a few.